gomezjuliana/u-angularjs/002-routing-params-views/README.md

   * Detail, use `params` to send the detail component wanted.
   * Main, dashboard state.

-* Create a `navbar` to navigate in the pages:
+* Create a `navbar` to navigate the pages:
    * Show the current user name.
    * Show a logout button.
    * Use authFactory to get the login data.
-   * Use `ui-view` to show, depending of the `dashboard` state.
+   * Use `ui-view` to show, depending on the `dashboard` state.

-* If the user is already logged in page should not allow him to see login or signin page.
+* If the user is already logged in, the page should not allow them to see the login or signin page.

 ### Solution